Ih4al/DCC/README.md

 ## Why?

 The script was built for an assignment on Monero.
 I wanted to run the DCC for Monero and Bitcoin and then for Monero and Ethereum.
 The problem was that Monero should have three dummies while Bitcoin and Ethereum only one.
 The program that was used for the assignment, Gretl, wouldn't allow such a thing.
-Thus, the script was built.
+Thus, i built the script.

+The dummy used for Bitcoin is the same dummy used for Ethereum.
+So, by just changing the variable we can do a DCC for Monero and Ethereum instead.

 ## Data